PINTO0309/mobilePydnet/single_inference/README.md

 2. run the `run.sh` script.

 # Export
-You can generate `.pb`, `tflite` and `mlmodel` of the network by running the command:
+You can generate `onnx` of the network by running the command:

 ```
+python export_onnx_support_tfv2.py \
-python export.py --ckpt ckpt/pydnet \
+--ckpt ckpt/pydnet \
 --arch pydnet \
 --dest "./" \
+--height 384 \
-        --height 384 --width 640
+--width 640
 ```

 # License